Higher Education | The Jed Foundation

 Download the report

-Student Mental Health and the Law: A Resource for Institutions of Higher Education
+Student Mental Health and the Law

 Postvention Guide

 Learn how to respond to a student suicide or other traumatic event in a way that maximizes student safety and effective communication.
-From the Higher Education Mental Health Alliance (HEMHA), of which JED is a proud partner.
+From the Higher Education Mental Health Alliance (HEMHA), of which JED is a partner.

 Find out how to help campus teams incorporate and support student well-being through their structure, scope, functions, and day-to-day operations.
-From the Higher Education Mental Health Alliance (HEMHA), of which JED is a proud partner.
+From the Higher Education Mental Health Alliance (HEMHA), of which JED is a partner.

 College Counseling from a Distance Guide